Abss0x7tbh/massNS/README.md

 - if the domain has a canonical name could cause duplicate results in case of multiple domains using the same canonical name.
 - `awsdns` seems to not allow this.
-- Custom nameserver like the one's employed by twitter (twtrdns.net) ,facebook etc. They might be hosted on services like amazon.
+- Custom nameserver like the one's employed by twitter (twtrdns.net) ,facebook etc. They might be hosted on services like amazon which would straight up `REFUSE`

 # Non-Exceptions
 Other DNS providers that allow this are :